ynsta/steamcontroller/README.md

     - Keyboard uintput device (*Done*)
     - Mouse uintput device with trackball model (*Done*)
  5. Create a simple xbox event mapper (*Done* but to be improved).
- 6. Create a configurable event mapper (TBD):
+ 6. Create a configurable event mapper (Work in Progress):
    - Create an event mapper that reads steam vdf files and maps usb inputs to uinput events.
    - Create fallback mappings for unsupported config options.
    - Get all possible configurations of steam config file.